ai/autoprefixer-rails/README.md

 ### Ruby on Rails

-Add `autoprefixer-rails` gem to `Gemfile` and write CSS in usual way:
+Add the `autoprefixer-rails` gem to your `Gemfile` and write your CSS rules without even thinking about vendor-prefixes.
+Remember: Autoprefixer adds the necessary prefixes for you!

 ```ruby
 gem "autoprefixer-rails"